 Cyprus suffers from a severe inequality in fast broadband deployment between urban and rural areas.
 A natural explanation for under provision is network externalities, i.e., when a consumer’s utility depends positively on the number of other consumers using the service.
 In the case of broadband services, network externalities may arise as a consequence of the subscriber effect, i.e., when the benefit to society from adding a subscriber is larger than the benefit the subscriber derives from joining the network.
 E.g., suppose a network counts N users, and each individual gains a benefit of 1 from being able to communicate with any other individual.
 In that case, adding an N+1th individual to the network increases the total value by 2N.
 Of lesser importance is the ubiquity effect, when joining the network allows a subscriber to more efficiently engage in business or leisure activities independent of location.
 Typically, a subscriber living in an urban area in Cyprus, thus principally located there, may still derive value from having a fast broadband connection in a relatively more rural location (holidays, development of remote work after the pandemic, etc.)

 By definition, externalities are not accounted for by market participants, leading to an inefficient provision of the good or service.
-Fast broadband is not deployed in any of the target areas, and households living there rely on older technologies that cannot carry speeds faster than X (find the data).
+Fast broadband is not deployed in any of the target areas, and households living there rely on older technologies that cannot carry speeds faster than 100 Mbps.

 Addressing potential market issues associated with the VHCN investment scheme